 No, today, in honor of the fact that I’m hanging out with Hawk as I write this, I’m writing about one of the funnier moments in our friendship.

-During high school, at some point in Sophomore year I think*, Phantasmagoria (an old record store I’ve mentioned before that according to the Web is now home to the Montgomery County Gilchrist Center for Cultural Diversity, a seemingly long-winded way to say, “douche chill”) had gotten a copy of Morrison Hotel, one of the six best full–length studio albums that the Doors ever released.
+During high school, at some point in Sophomore year I think*, Phantasmagoria (an old record store I’ve mentioned before that, according to the Web, is now home to the Montgomery County Gilchrist Center for Cultural Diversity) had gotten a copy of Morrison Hotel, one of the six best full–length studio albums that the Doors ever released.

 *I am pretty convinced it was early Sophomore year, in the fall, and it was either mostly cloudy or partly sunny; Mike thinks that’s accurate after I asked him if that’s what he remembers.